 Impact investing, which is where you invest based on directly making an impact on the environment for the better.
 This tends to involve projects such as providing affordable house or renewable energy.

 Socially responsible investing (SRI), is a strategy which tends towards investing in companies that practice good social/environmental practices and screen out things such as heavy polluters.
+Recent years have shown an increase in impact investment platforms such as Swell Investing, which allows individuals to invest ethically in the focus of their choice, whether it be clean water, clean energy, poverty alleviation.

 ESG is investing based on environmental, social and corporate governance concerns.
 This strategy is similar to SRI, in that they both invest with companies who practice ethical policies.
 The difference is ESG investors in the mainstream might still hold on to assets that are not ethical, but simply invest less money into them.